Backbase/golden-sample-app-ios/CONTRIBUTING.md

 # How to contribute

 The golden sample app provides a opportunity to show samples, examples and best practices internally and externally of Backbase methods, processes and way of working.
-It's main branch contains a minimalistic working application which can be basis for new applications and POCs.
+The `main` branch contains a minimalistic working application which can be basis for new applications and POCs.

 This guideline summarizes the development process with the Golden sample and how you can create your own samples.